nate-brown-dev/reading-notes/courses/code-201/class-02.md

 - internal styles make site maintenance difficult and time/labor intensive
 - they make code hard to read as the CSS is mixed with HTML

-### Review the block of code below and answer the following questions:
+### Review the block of code below and answer the following questions

 ``` css
    h2 {